 Patients with TPI lack the enzyme necessary to break down certain sugars in the body.
 In addition to hemolytic anemia, they also experience severe, progressive neurologic and cardiac symptoms.

 The disorder is inherited.
 Both Amanda and her husband, Bobby, are carriers, but their other two children are unaffected.

-With the TPI diagnosis in hand, Dr. Sharma referred Wyatt and his family to Gary D. Myers, MD, a pediatric hematologist/oncologist with expertise in bone marrow transplant at Children’s Mercy.
+With the TPI diagnosis in hand, Wyatt and his family were referred to Gary D. Myers, MD, a pediatric hematologist/oncologist with expertise in bone marrow transplant at Children’s Mercy.

 Wyatt’s best chance for survival

 “The first symptom of TPI is hemolytic anemia,” Dr. Myers explained.
 “Bone marrow transplant can cure certain forms of hemolytic anemia due to enzyme deficiencies by replacing red blood cell production with a donor’s marrow.
 However, the risks of transplant often outweigh the potential benefit and the risks of other supportive care.”

 Wyatt’s case was different though.
 Unlike other forms of hemolytic anemia, the TPI would likely progress to neurodegenerative disease and heart failure, eventually leading to death.